Seattle City Council bans ‘foreign-influenced’ companies from most political spending

 An Amazon spokesman didn’t provide comment.

-Federal Election Commission Chair Ellen Weintraub encouraged the council to move ahead with the idea, as did Harvard Law School scholar Laurence Tribe.
+Federal Election Commissioner Ellen Weintraub encouraged the council to move ahead with the idea, as did Harvard Law School scholar Laurence Tribe.
 The Seattle Ethics and Election Commission and Washington State Public Disclosure Commission shared support.

 St. Petersburg’s legislation hasn’t been challenged.